TKomericki/Rhetos-wiki/Data-migration.md

 Option A) Deployment before the data migration:

-1. DeployPackages.exe - Update database
+1. Rhetos dbupdate - Updating database structure
     1. **Drop M.A: backup to _M.A**
     2. Create M.B
 2. Manual execution of the data-migration script